NYPL-publicdomain/pd-visualization/README.md

 ### Deploying

-Push to `master` to deploy to Github Pages.
+Push to `gh-pages` to deploy to Github Pages.
 Be sure to compile before committing by running

 ```bash
 npm run build